seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 Still, I swear I love you.

 **IMOGEN**
-If you but said so, ’twere as deep with me:
+If you but said so, 'twere as deep with me:
 If you swear still, your recompense is still
 That I regard it not.